format37/examiner/README.md

 cd examiner
 pip install requirements -r
 ```
-Configure your conf.json
+Configure your conf.json:
+* Address of Paraphrase server
+* Address of Text QA server
+* Address of Stt server
+* Questions count limit
+* Stop words.
+It can be any roles of speakers.
+For example, friend, collegue, client, etc.
+* Prompt.
+This text is example base for GPT-3 text generator.
+There is can be defined any conversation start or example, wich you can imagine.
 ### Run
 ```
 export OPENAI_API_KEY=your_key
 python examiner.py
 ```
 * Listen the question
 * Answer by voice to microphone.
-Press Space, when you ends
+Press Space, when you finish your speech
 * After N questions, get your speech evaluation
 ### Evaluation logic
 * Collect Robot's questions